jjblum/INTCATCH-BoatUserManual-HTML/troubleshooting.rst

 Then navigate to the location and zoom level you cached.
 If this bug is occurring, the map will rapidly unload tiles and lose details until it looks as if you never cached the map at all.

-To fix this, you will need to first connect the tablet to an internet connection.
-Then:
+To fix this,

+#.
+Connect the tablet to the internet
 #.
 Navigate to the Android OS application settings (Settings -> Apps -> Platypus control app)
 #.
 Press the button to clear data.
 #.
 Uninstall the app.